galaxyproject/galaxy-hub/content/hub/global/index.md

 ### Ghost sites

 If you want to be part of the Global Hub community but already have a website, you can add yourself as a "ghost site".
 This means you will have an entry in the navbar 'Regions' dropdown, but no internal page will be created for you.
 Instead, you provide an `external: <url>` value in your `config.json` entry.
-See `au` for an example of this.
-To take advantage of cross-site posting as a ghost site, your application can consume the events JSON feed at `/events/feed.json` (filtered to those occuring < 30 days ago *at build time*).
+See the `au` subsite for an example.
+To take advantage of cross-site posting as a ghost site, your application can consume the events JSON feed at `/events/feed.json` (filtered to those occurring < 30 days ago *at build time*).

 More to come